Authress/authress-local/contributing.md

 ## Build the container locally

-You'll need to first update your registeries to include docker.io if you haven't done that
+You'll need to first update your registries to include docker.io if you haven't done that

 Add to your `/etc/containers/registries.conf` file:
 ```